5T33Z0/OC-Little-Translated/11_Graphics/README.md

 # Graphics
-Incomplete collection of Intel iGPU related fixes.
-Work in Progress…
+Collection of GPU and Intel iGPU related guides and fixes not covered in the OpenCore Install Guide.

 **TABLE of CONTENTS**